-- (a) Payment Upon Termination.
-The State shall pay for Contractor's Services satisfactorily performed through the effective date of termination; provided, however, that in no event shall Contractor's total compensation pursuant to this Agreement exceed the Contract Amount. - (b) Offset and Deduction.
-The State may deduct from any payment upon termination: - (i) All payments previously made by the State for Services covered by Contractor's final invoice. - (ii) The amount of any claim that the State may have against Contractor in connection with this Agreement. - (iii) In instances in which the State reasonably determines that the cost of any Services is excessive due to costs incurred to remedy rejected Services, the State will pay the difference between the invoiced amount and the State's reasonable estimate of the reasonable cost of replacing performance of the invoiced Services in compliance with the requirements of this Agreement.
+(a) Payment Upon Termination.
+The State shall pay for Contractor's Services satisfactorily performed through the effective date of termination; provided, however, that in no event shall Contractor's total compensation pursuant to this Agreement exceed the Contract Amount.

+- (b) Offset and Deduction.
+The State may deduct from any payment upon termination: - (i) All payments previously made by the State for Services covered by Contractor's final invoice. - (ii) The amount of any claim that the State may have against Contractor in connection with this Agreement. - (iii) Where Contractor is terminated for cause, in the event the State determines it must provide services to remedy the results of Contractor's inadequately performed Services, the State may deduct, from any amounts owed Contractor hereunder, the State's good faith estimate of the reasonable cost of replacing performance of such inadequately performed Services.